 In this unit, we're going to learn a new rule to help us decode words.
-When a word ends with a vowel, it's called an open syllable and the vowel makes the long vowel sound, it says its name.
-Words in this unit will end with a vowel.
-For example, no is an open syllable and the vowel will make the long vowel sound, so we read the word /n//o/ = no. Before we start practicing that, let's review our sound letter vowel cards.
+When we read words that end with a bossy e, we use the long vowel sound and the e doesn't make any sounds.
+For example, tape has a bossy e and the vowel will make the long vowel sound, so we read the word t/a/p/=tape.
+Before we start practicing that, let's review our sound letter vowel cards.
 We say the short vowel sound, followed by the long vowel sound.